 If you’re not in the mood to use third-party apps, this is the quickest and easiest option for you.
 Once you finish applying edits, just share and start seeing those hearts on your screen.

 When it comes to Instagram filter apps, VSCO is one of the best out there.

 VSCO was created to emulate the properties of real film stocks from big companies such as Kodak and Fujifilm.
 If you crave that grainy film look, this is the perfect tool to use.

 With VSCO, you can try various film stocks such as Fuji Velvia or Kodak Portra with a simple tap on the screen.
-These presets do such a great job that it’s quite challenging to tell them apart from real film photos.
+These presets do such a great job that telling them apart from real film photos is quite challenging.

 Another advantage of using VSCO is that you can manually adjust the parameters of the filters you use.
 So if a preset looks too contrasty, you can always tone it down to your liking.

 If you don’t like too much grain, all you have to do is move the slider up or down to change the amount of noise in your photo.